Pasek and Paul: Films

 Pasek and Paul wrote the 2016 song "Get Back Up Again" for the film Trolls, as well as five original songs for the 2016 animated direct-to-video feature Tom and Jerry: Back to Oz.

 They wrote the lyrics for the musical romantic comedy-drama film La La Land, which had music written by Justin Hurwitz.
 The film, in its world premiere, was the opening film at the 73rd Venice International Film Festival on August 31, 2016.
 The film's track "City of Stars", with their lyrics and composition by Justin Hurwitz, won the 2017 Golden Globe Award for Best Original Song.
 "City of Stars" and "Audition" received nominations for Best Original Song at the 89th Academy Awards, and they won the Academy Award for Best Original Song for "City of Stars."
 It was then announced in February 2023 that they would reunite with Hurwitz on a stage musical adaptation of the film currently in development, with a book by Ayad Akhtar and Matthew Decker and direction by Bartlett Sher.

 Pasek and Paul wrote the songs for the 2017 musical drama film The Greatest Showman.
 About the Barnum & Bailey Circus, the film premiered on December 8, 2017.
 The duo's song "This Is Me" won a Golden Globe for Best Original Song and was nominated for Best Original Song at the 90th Academy Awards.
+A stage musical adaptation of the film is set to open at the Bristol Hippodrome in Bristol in the spring of 2026, with Pasek and Paul returning to write additional new songs for the show.